George Takei: Activism and advocacy

+As of 2006, Takei serves as a spokesperson for the Human Rights Campaign "Coming Out Project".
+In 2006, he embarked on a nationwide "Equality Trek" speaking tour sharing his life as a gay Japanese American, his 18-year relationship with Altman, Frontrunners, and Star Trek, encouraging others to share their own personal stories.
+In the wake of the 2007 controversy over former NBA player Tim Hardaway, who had stated "I hate gay people", Takei recorded a mock public service announcement which began as a serious message of tolerance, then turned the tables on Hardaway by proclaiming that while he may hate gay people, gay people love him and other "sweaty basketball players", and promising Hardaway that "I will have sex with you".
+This was aired on Jimmy Kimmel Live!
+Takei also appeared on the Google float at San Francisco Pride 2007.

 In November 2010, Takei released a PSA blasting Clint McCance, who was at the time the vice president of the school board for the Midland School District in southern Independence County, Arkansas.
 In the video, Takei repeatedly called McCance "a douchebag".
 Takei's video was made as a response to McCance making blatantly homophobic remarks, stating that he "enjoys the fact that [gay people] give each other AIDS and die".
 McCance went on to encourage gay people to commit suicide, and stated that he would disown his children if they were gay.
 McCance later resigned his seat on the Midland school board.
 Takei was praised for his response to McCance and garnered much media attention with the PSA.